-M.S.
-Counseling: Program Requirements
+M.S. in Counseling: Program Requirements

 The Master of Science in Counseling program requires 66 credit hours for graduation.